torquebox/torquebox.org/news/2011-08-23-stomp-chat-demo-part1.md

 To connect to the chat server, the following browsers are known to work out-of-the-box:

-* Safari on OSX an iOS
+* Safari on OSX and iOS
 * Google Chrome 13.0.782.112
 * Firefox 6